ludimus-tn/ludimus-tn.github.io/layouts/events/2022-06-09-serata-smartlab.md

 # Serata Giochi a Rovereto 09/06/2022

-### Ritornano le serate settimanali di Ludimus a Rovereto!
+### Vieni a giocare alle serate settimanali di Ludimus a Rovereto!

 📅 Giovedì 09 Giugno 2022
 🕰 dalle 20:00 in poi